Our Commitment to Clean Energy

 You will continue to receive one bill from your utility provider.
 There will be a new 3CE page for electricity generation charges within this bill.
 The cost of electricity generation will be lower with 3CE, who also accounts for your utility provider’s Power Charge Indifference Adjustment (PCIA) and their franchise fee.
 The net result is that electric generation costs will be lower than your utility provider’s.
 You will see 3CE’s generation charge as a new line item that replaces your utility provider’s electric generation charges.

-Resources such as wind, solar and geothermal which do not produce greenhouse gases and naturally regenerate are considered clean and renewable, while resources such as large hydroelectric and nuclear are considered carbon-free sources.
+Resources such as wind, solar and geothermal which do not produce greenhouse gases and naturally regenerate are considered clean and renewable.
 3CE currently supports clean energy from sources such as solar, wind, geothermal, large-hydro, and biomass.

 Yes.
 In addition to providing clean energy at a lower cost, 3CE customers are able to take advantage of the same discounts offered by the investor-owned utility and the State of California (CARE, FERA, LIHEAP, Medical Baseline), as well as your utility provider’s employee and retiree discounts.
 3CE strives to make electric generation charges affordable to all, regardless of income.
 There is no need to reapply with Central Coast Community Energy.
 New CARE, FERA and Medical Baseline enrollments or renewals will still be done through your utility provider’s customer service center or website.